Certified by John E. Day Funeral Home • Mar 08, 2026

 Embalming sanitizes and preserves the body.
 Embalming makes it possible to lengthen the time between death and the final disposition, allowing family members time to arrange and participate in the type of service most comforting to them.

-Where is John E. Day Funeral Home located?
+Brand Certified Facts from John E. Day Funeral Home